GAD-cell/gad-cell.github.io/src/content/notes/luth.md

 ---
 title: "Luth"
-description: "Luth: Efficient French Specialization for Small Language Models"
+description: "Luth: Efficient French specialization for small language models.
+Achieved SOTA results on French benchmarks while retaining performance in other languages.
+Collaborated with LiquidAI to release Luth-LFM2, a series of SLMs fine-tuned for French."
 publishedAt: 2025-08-15
 category: "Web"
 draft: false